herotechcourse/kotlin-lotto-precourse/README.md

 - Create the feature to generate tickets
 - Calculate ticket prices

-### 5. add a getNumber in the Lotto class to capture the numbers created
+### 5. Add a getNumber in the Lotto class to capture the numbers created
 - add a getter to lotto
 - make the code more idiomatic
 - test the class in the application class

+### 6. Implement an outputHandler
+- refactor LottoView earlier created to Input Handler